8000-year-old Konkan culture discovered

 Hinduism and Superstitions

-Superstitions mean false beliefs or beliefs which do not have any scientific base.
-Superstitions are there since ancient times.
+Superstitions are false beliefs or beliefs that do not have a scientific basis.
+Superstitions have been around since ancient times.
 They are found in every society, country, culture, and religion.
 Hinduism is no exception to it.
-As Hinduism is one of the oldest cultures on the earth and the literacy rate in India is low, there are quite many superstitions.
-What I have noticed is that not all superstitions are baseless.
-Some do have some point in them or are purposefully spread to keep people away from danger.
-These superstitions have been given the cover of religion so that ordinary people…
+As Hinduism is one of the oldest cultures on Earth, and the literacy rate in India is low, many … Read more

 If You Like This Article, Then Please Share It